Dynatrace/dynatrace-configuration-as-code/documentation/docs/commands/convert.md

 - `--environment` - (Required) Use this option or `-e` to provide the file containing the list of environments.
 The shorthand `-e` can also be used.

-- `--manifestName` - (Required) With this option, the name of the manifest file that is produced by the convert command is supplied.
+- `--manifest-name` - (Required) With this option, the name of the manifest file that is produced by the convert command is supplied.

-- `--outputFolder` - (Required) This option is used supply the name of the output folder the convert command creates and stores all converted configurations. `-o` can also be used as a shorthand.
+- `--output-folder` - (Required) This option is used supply the name of the output folder the convert command creates and stores all converted configurations. `-o` can also be used as a shorthand.